FluBBaOfWard/NitroSwan/README.md

 ## Games

-There are 2 games that I know of that has serious problems.
+There are 3 games that I know of that has serious problems.

 * Beatmania: Game is too large even for the DSi.
 * Chou Denki Card Game: You need to initialize NVRAM, this is the last item on the first page (初期化).
+* Mahjong Touryuumon, speed too fast.

+There are a couple of games that has visual glitches.

+* Battle Spirits, missing status bar.
+* From TV Animation One Piece - Grand Battle Swan Colosseum, missing status bar.
+* Front Mission, missing some text boxes.
+* Makaimura, first boss sprites are glitchy.
+* Makai Toushi Sa-Ga, textboxes overlap sprites and background.
+* Romancing Sa-Ga, sprites overlap text boxes.
+* SD Gundam Operation U.C, missing status bar.
+* Sorobang, needs all 1024 tiles in 4color mode.
+* WonderSwanColor BIOS, needs all 1024 tiles in 4color mode.

 ## Credits